dm03514/blog/go/how-i-structure-aws-lambdas-using-golang/README.md

         └── main.go
 ```

-All lambdas live in the `lambda` directly, and each directory within `lambda` contains a single lambdas `main` command.
-In the example above there are two lambdas, `lambda1` and `lambda2`.
-Each contains a `main.go` file with a `main` command which can be executed by AWS lambda's go runtime.
+All lambdas live in the lambda directly, and each directory within lambda contains a single lambdas main command.
+In the example above there are two lambdas, lambda1 and lambda2.
+Each contains a main.go file with a main command which can be executed by AWS lambda's go runtime.
+The benefits to this convention are the same as the cmd/ convention:

+- Makes it easier to inventory entry points into the code base
+- Helps to reduce onboarding friction
+- Provides a structured convention which makes builds easier

+This convention simplifies build tooling by providing a single location for all lambdas.
+It's trivial to package all lambdas in the same .zip or generate a .zip per lambda.

 # "Thin" Lambdas